 For people with more experience and specific types of training, other options include driving a forklift or other light machinery, welding, food item production and printing and binding work.
 In some states, welding and forklift driving require certification and licenses.

-Having a strong work ethic and the ability to self motivate are musts.
+Having a strong work ethic and the ability to self motivate are a must.
 You will not have a supervisor hanging over you to make sure you do everything on time every day.
 After a training period, you will be solely responsible for getting the job done properly and on time.

 In many light industrial settings, your rate of speed and ability to get a task done on time directly affects other workers and their ability to complete their responsibilities.
 This is especially true for warehouse work and production line positions.
-If you do not fill orders quickly enough, the shipping department will not be able to send them out.
-If you create a backup of work because you are too slow, production numbers will fall.